-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the principal or a member of the leadership team. - If the Principal is unavailable, an Assistant Principal will take on this role. - If the concerns relates to the conduct of the principal or a member of the leadership team, notify the North West Victorian Region who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the principal or a member of the leadership team. - If the concerns relates to the conduct of the principal or a member of the leadership team, notify the North-Western Victoria regional office, by contacting nwvr@education.vic.gov.au or 1300 338 691, who must must then take on responsibility for ensuring our school follows these procedures.